William Goldstein: Early life and career

 Raised in Lakewood Township, New Jersey, Goldstein graduated from Lakewood High School.
+Goldstein is Jewish.

 While in high school, Goldstein learned to play trumpet to join the high school band.
 Upon graduating, he continued on a joint program with Trenton State College in New Jersey for music education and the Juilliard School once a week to study trumpet.
 During the draft years of the Vietnam War, he became composer in residence for the United States Army Band.

 Career

 Goldstein was signed to Columbia Picture Screen Gems.
 He was discovered by Berry Gordy, who brought Goldstein to Los Angeles, as a Motown recording artist, composer and producer.
-Goldstein has composed film and television soundtracks film and television, notably the television series Fame and The Twilight Zone.
+Goldstein has composed soundtracks for film and television, notably the television series Fame and The Twilight Zone.

+Goldstein also composed the soundtrack for the computer game King's Quest IV.
+It was the first computer game to have its soundtrack written for the Roland MT-32.

 Instant Composition

-Goldstein composes in real time, reviving the art of “instant composition”.He creates ballets with dancers of international renown, improvising complete scores to films that he is seeing for the first time; In 2011, Goldstein as invited by the Transatlantyk International Film and Music Festival in Poznan, Poland, to give Master Classes on the "Art of Instant Composition".
+Goldstein composes in real time, reviving the art of “instant composition”.
+He creates ballets with dancers of international renown, improvising complete scores to films that he is seeing for the first time; In 2011, Goldstein was invited by the Transatlantyk International Film and Music Festival in Poznan, Poland, to give Master Classes on the "Art of Instant Composition".
 Goldstein records as a solo composer and collaboratively.